tansonlee/fractals-with-chaos-game/README.md

 Made with JavaScript and visualized with the p5.js library

 **Most general definition:** <br> There are fixed vertices which can be defined by the vertices of a shape, for example a triangle.
 One vertex is chosen as the starting point then another random vertex is chosen.
 The midpoint is found between the two points and a dot is drawn there.
 This midpoint becomes the new starting point and another vertex is chosen at random.
 The midpoint is then found again and a dot is drawn.
 A pattern appears as these steps continue.
+This algorithm creates fractals such as: the Sierpinski Triangle, Sierpinski Carpet and Vicsek Fractal.
 From a seemingly random algorithm, interesting fractals appear.

 **With 3 vertices, a Sierpinski Triangle forms:** <br> <img src="assets/triangle/sierpinskiTriangle.gif" width="300px">